Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: The Krylov complexity of the fermionic field with positive chemical potential

 \section{The Krylov complexity of the fermionic field with positive chemical potential}

-In this section we will investigate the Krylov complexity of the fermionic field with positive chemcial in the Schr\"odinger field theory.
 The Wightman power spectrum \eqref{2.27} of the fermionic field can be written as \footnote{Here we only consider the fermionic field rather than the bosonic field since the chemical potential in the Bose-Einstein distribution cannot be positive \cite{landau2013statistical}.}